 Anyway, now you need to figure out if what works for you works for the company you work for.
 Not everyone is cool with Boho skirts and fringe.
-Some places actually have a dress code written into their company handbook.
-You need to dress the part…not for the job you have but for the job you want.

 You guessed it; I am back with another installment from Personal Branding for Dummies (A Wiley Brand).
 So, grab your copy, a cuppa happiness, and some nibbles and let’s get started.